hangxingliu/vscode-systemd/docs/CONTRIBUTING.md

 ```
 <project-root>
+  + artifacts/vscode        contains built *.vsix extension file and list file
-  + cache                 Generated directory for cached http response
+  + cache                   a generated directory for cached http response
-  + docs                  Documentations for this project
+  + docs                    documents for development
+  + out                     a directory for built source code
-  + scripts               Some bash scripts for building, publishing, and fixing
+  + scripts                 contains some miscellaneous scripts for this project
   + src
+    + analyzer              contains some cli tools for analyzing the hint data and documents
-    + assets              Some asset files, including the icon of this extension
+    + assets                contains the icon of this extension
-	+ config              Internal configuration of this extension and
+    + commands              source code related to Visual Studio Code commands
-                          Visual Studio Code config loader
+    + config                source code related to Visual Studio Code configurations
-    + hint-data           Generated data for auto-completion/help, and the loader for it
+    + docs                  source code for transforming and generating documents for displaying
+    + hint-data
+      + custom-directives       contains manually maintained systemd directive data,
+                                  for those deprecated, removed, custom directives
+      + custom-value-enum       contains manually maintained systemd enumeration value data,
+                                  for value auto-completion
+      + fetch                   scripts for fetching hint-data/enumeration/docs
+        - systemd-all.ts
+      + manager                 managers for loading and searching hint-data
+      + manifest                contains generated hint-data manifest json files
+    + lint                  contains some linting rules and source code of linting process
-    + parser              A simple parser for systemd configuration file
+    + parser                a simple parser for systemd configuration file
-	+ syntax              Systemd configuration syntax files and generator
+    + syntax                systemd configuration grammar files (tmLanguage) and its generator
+      - systemd.tmLanguage
+      - generate-tmLanguage.ts
-	+ utils               Utilities for downloading and generating hints/references data,
+    + utils                 utilities
-                          and also some utility functions for extension runtime
+    - build-contributes.ts  a generator for VSCode-related fields in package.json
+    - index.ts              the entry point of this extension
   + test
+  - ts                      a script for executing any Typescript file in this project
 ```

 <!-- #region vscode-extension-dev -->